The Roadmap identifies the following four priority areas:

 Round 5 of New Energy Jobs Fund (NEJF)

-Groups ready to develop community-scale renewable energy projects were able to apply for funding through NEJF Round 5 before 18 June 2020, with successful recipients to be awarded in September 2020.
+Groups ready to develop community-scale renewable energy projects applied for funding through NEJF Round 5 before 18 June 2020, with successful recipients awarded in September 2020.

-By using the visions of the Regional Renewable Energy Roadmaps, there is $1 million worth of grants to support community-owned renewable energy projects, directly benefiting the local groups and associations delivering them.
+By using the visions of the Regional Renewable Energy Roadmaps, $1 million worth of grants have been awarded to support community-owned renewable energy projects, directly benefiting the local groups and associations delivering them.